+Financial Statements

+Type of audit issued: Unmodified

+Internal control over financial reporting:

+• Material weakness(es) identified?
+Yes X No • Significant deficiencies identified that are Not considered to be material weakness(es)?
+Yes X None Reported Noncompliance material to financial statements noted?
+Yes X No

+Federal Awards

-Financial Statements Type of audit issued: Unmodified Internal control over financial reporting: Material weakness(es) identified?
-Yes X No Significant deficiencies identified that are Not considered to be material weakness(es)?
-Yes None Reported Noncompliance material to financial statements noted?
-Yes No Federal Awards Internal control over major programs?
-Material weakness(es) identified No Yes Significant deficiencies identified that are Not considered to be material weakness(es)?
-Yes None Reported Type of auditor's report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with Uniform Guidance 2 CFR 200.516(a)?
-Yes Identification of major programs: CFDA Number Name of Federal Program or Cluster US Department of Education Passed through the Kentucky Department of Education: 84.425 Education Stabilization Fund Under the Coronavirus Aid, Relief, and Economic Security Act U.S. Department of Treasury Pass through the Kentucky Department of Education 21.019 Coronavirus Relief Fund Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
+Internal control over major programs?

+• Material weakness(es) identified Yes X No • Significant deficiencies identified that are Not considered to be material weakness(es)?
+Yes X None Reported Type of auditor's report issued on compliance for major programs: Unmodified

+Any audit findings disclosed that are required to be reported in accordance with Uniform Guidance 2 CFR 200.516(a)?
+Yes X No

+Identification of major programs:

+CFDA Number Name of Federal Program or Cluster 84.425 US Department of Education Passed through the Kentucky Department of Education: Education Stabilization Fund Under the Coronavirus Aid, Relief, and Economic Security Act 84.010 Title I Grants to Local Educational Agencies 84.027; 84.173 Child Nutrition Cluster Dollar threshold used to distinguish between Type A and Type B programs: \$750.000

+Auditee qualified as low-risk auditee?

+Yes

+X

+No

-TAYLOR COUNTY SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended June 30, 2021
+TAYLOR COUNTY SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended June 30, 2022